 Unlike regular mochi made from glutinous rice, Warabi mochi is made from warabiko (bracken starch) and covered in kinako (sweet toasted soybean) powder.
-Oftentimes, it is drizzled with kuromitsu syrup, a Japanese dark sugar syrup, to add sweetness to the light, jelly-like cold mochi.
+Oftentimes, it is drizzled with kuromitsu syrup, a Japanese dark sugar syrup, to add sweetness to the light, jelly-like cold and chewy mochi.

 This dessert is a popular summer treat, especially in the Kansai and Okinawa regions.
-It has been eaten for centuries, dating all the back to the Heian Period from 794 to 1185.
+It has been eaten for centuries, dating all the way back to the Heian Period from 794 to 1185.